 treating medical practitioner, in relation to a worker, means the medical practitioner who the worker has chosen or accepted to have the primary responsibility for the medical care and coordination of medical care for the worker.

-[Section 155 inserted by No. 42 of 2004 s.
+[Section 155 inserted: No. 42 of 2004 s.
 118.]

 155A.
 Code of practice (injury management)